TianBingyang/R-bank-Project/README.md

 - Factor Analysis
   - Try to address what are the most important factors that may affect customers' purchase.
 - *Clustering
-  - Find which customer characteristics can be classified as similar categories.
+  - Find out which customer characteristics can be classified as similar categories.
   - Visualization
 - Regression
   - Linear or logictic?